YottaDB/YDBDoc/ProgrammersGuide/extrout.rst

    $&[packagename.]name[^name][parameter-list]

 Where packagename, like the name elements, is a valid M name.
 Because of the parsing conventions of M, the identifier between the ampersand (&) and the optional parameter-list has precisely constrained punctuation - a later section describes how to transform this into a more richly punctuated name, should that be appropriate for the called function.
 While the intent of the syntax is to permit the name^name to match an M labelref, there is no semantic implication to any use of the up-arrow (^).
-For more information on M names, labelrefs and parameter-lists, refer to `Chapter 5: “General Language Features of M” <./langfeat.html>`_.
+For more information on M names, labelrefs and parameter-lists, refer to `Chapter 5: "General Language Features of M" <./langfeat.html>`_.

 Examples: